4 Ways to Check String Equality in Bash String Comparison

-While writing Bash scripts we will often required to compare two strings to evaluate if they are equal or not.
-The two strings are equal when they have same length and contain same sequence of characters.
+While writing Bash scripts, we will often require Bash string comparison to evaluate if two strings are equal or not.
+The two strings are equal when they have the same length and contain the same sequence of characters.

 In this article, we’ll look at some of the techniques to compare bash strings and explore several methods that can use to evaluate if two strings are equal.
 We’ll explain each technique with proper that will provide you a better understanding and a solid foundation for the future Bash scripting tasks.
 Now let’s dig in to the article.